Code0987/python-excel-benchmarks/README.md

 # Simple benchmark for various Excel/XLSX python libraries

 There is a plenty of Excel/XLSX python packages on PyPI.
-To name a few:
-* openpyxl
-* xlwt
-* xlsxcessive
-* xlsxwriter
-* pyexcelerate
-* excellent

 Mostly buggy, poorly documented or not maintaned anymore.
 These which are maintained seem to completely ignore problem of efficiency.